 For further exploration on articles unique to this land area, read Christine Carlson’s articles in the following editions:

 September & November 2012

 March, May, June, July, August and October 2016

-Christine Carlson has published “Wa ye kwaa gichi gaming” which means "end of great body of water" This book is about the old village of Fond du Lac, and is available to purchase at the campground if you ask one of our staff.
+Christine Carlson has published “Wa ye kwaa gichi gaming” which means "end of great body of water".
+This book is about the old village of Fond du Lac, and is a wealth of information for all history buffs.

 John Jacob Astor, the worlds first millionaire, established a fur post at Fond du Lac in 1809.
-Fur posts didn't just open up in the middle of no where.
-There was plenty of history here way before John hit the scene.
-The historical data on this land dates back to the 1600s.
+Fur posts didn't just open up in the middle of nowhere.
+There was plenty of history here way before John Jacob hit the scene.
+The historical data on this land dates back to the early1600s.

 The Montuak paddle boat, pictured below, would park here at the pier and passengers would disembark for an afternoon of fun to picnic and enjoy the fairground.
 Have you noticed some building foundations on a few of the campsites?